canonical/jhack/README.md

 # utils
 ## sync

-`jhack utils sync ./src application-name/0`
+`jhack utils sync -s ./src -s ./lib application-name/0`

 Will watch the `./src` and `./lib` folders (recursively, by default) for changes and push any to the `application-name/0` unit.

-Pro tip: `jhack utils sync ./src application-name` will sync to all units of `application-name`!
+Pro tip: `jhack utils sync -s ./src application-name` will sync to all units of `application-name`!

+Pro-pro tip: `jhack sync * -s ./lib` will sync to all applications in the current model!
+Handy when you're working on shared (relation interface, for example) libraries.

 ## unbork-juju